Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 with `kty` value TBD (placeholder value -65537).
 This key type defines key type parameters -1 and -2 for the `BL` and `KEM` public key, respectively.

+The `alg` parameter defines the `alg` parameter of ARKG derived public keys derived from this ARKG public seed.

 The following CDDL [RFC8610] example represents an `ARKG-P256ADD-ECDH` public seed restricted to generating derived public keys for use with the ESP256 [fully-spec-algs] signature algorithm: